neumino/neumino.github.io/movies.md

-### Baahubali 2: The Conclusion
+### King Arthur: Legend of the Sword
-*Released on 2017-04-27, vote average 5.6*
+*Released on 2017-04-27, vote average 5.5*

-When Mahendra, the son of Bahubali, learns about his heritage, he begins to look for answers.
-His story is juxtaposed with past events that unfolded in the Mahishmati Kingdom.
+When the child Arthur’s father is murdered, Vortigern, Arthur’s uncle, seizes the crown.
+Robbed of his birthright and with no idea who he truly is, Arthur comes up the hard way in the back alleys of the city.
+But once he pulls the sword Excalibur from the stone, his life is turned upside down and he is forced to acknowledge his true legacy... whether he likes it or not.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/PJ-mIEZMJes?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/6rbPTQIdjmY?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>